 Multi Color Bar

-This function block is used to refer to a specific bar in a HMI, which is comprised of a multitude of colored segments.
+This function block controls a bar display in an HMI, which can consist of a large number of colored segments.

 The input bShow is used to show or hide the HMI object.
 The input lCInp is connected to a vector containing the color values for the bar.
-The number of elements of this vector defines the number of segments of the multi color bar.
+The colors are specified at 8-bit color depth as palettes indices (0-255) and as BGR-values (blue-green-red) at 24-bit color depth.
+They are provided e.g. by the color parameter block as of library version 7.0.
+The number of elements of the connected vector defines the number of segments of the multi color bar.
 If this input is not connected, the bar will not be drawn.
 A change from LOW to HIGH on the input bTrig will update the bar with the current values from the color vector.

-Because this object can also be used as a button, the output bPress indicates a button use.
+Because the bar can also be used as a button, the output bPress indicates the pressing of the object.

 The HMI object displays a horizontal bar which is divided into any number of equally large segments.
 Every segment can have its own color.
 The object registers mouse clicks and therefore is able to work as a button.
 It is possible that only a part of the height of the object is drawn as the bar.

-Even if only a part of the height of the object is drawn, the complete field of the object is used as a button.
+Even if only a part of the height of the object is drawn, the complete area of the object is used as a button.